janishutz/arch-dev-vm/README.md

 # Arch-Dev-VM

-This repo contains scripts to install a full Archlinux System with Xfce complete with the following additional packages:
+This repo contains scripts to install a full Archlinux System with GNOME complete with the following additional packages:
 - VSCodium (with custom settings)
 - GDM (Gnome Display Manager)
 - pip (optional)